devconcept/multer-gridfs-storage/README.md

 the parameters `req`, `file` and `callback`, in that order, like all the Multer configuration functions.

-By default this module behaves exactly like the default Multer disk storage does.
+By default, this module behaves exactly like the default Multer disk storage does.
 It generates a 16 bytes long name in hexadecimal format with no extension for the file to guarantee that there are very low probabilities of naming collisions.
 You can override this by passing your own function.